ayushkoirala/NLP-Project/readme.md

     Frozen parameter prompt tuning can be especially useful when the task-specific data is limited, or when fine-tuning the entire model with new data may result in overfitting.
 By freezing some of the parameters in the model, the model can retain its pre-trained knowledge and continue to perform well on tasks that require the use of this knowledge.

 * GPT-2 :
-    Prompt tuning technique we have used in our approach is for fine-tuning the GPT-2 model for text summarization text by providing it with a prompts that guide its generation of summaries.
+    The prompt tuning technique that we have used in our approach is for fine-tuning the GPT-2 model for text summarization text by providing it with a prompts that guide its generation of summaries.
 The prompt like Top-20 important keywords from each sample or Top-k important sentences from each sample or 100-1 prompt that are relevant to the content to be summarized.
     Prompt tuning on GPT-2 for summarization tasks can also be performed with small amounts of additional training data, making it a cost-effective way to fine-tune language model for specific tasks.
 We belive that getting a right prompt with a appropriate amount of few-shot can add valuable improvement on summarization tasks.

 * T5- small :